Daily Photo – Scrap Heap

 This scrap heap, photographed on a blustery day was at our first camp in the Calanscio Sand Sea.

-For the rest, there was kind of an unwritten desert rule that you didn't destroy empty oil drums.
+For the rest, there was kind of an unwritten desert rule that you didn't destroy empty drums.
 Sooner or later someone would come along and use them for water storage or as route markers.
-If you left the caps off, in the desert heat the residual oil would vaporize off relatively quickly.
+If you left the caps off, in the desert heat the residual would vaporize off relatively quickly.

 Behind the oil drums appears to be either a spare vibrator or generator engine and behind that, the remains of a labor kitchen trailer.
 While we were here we received a new one.
 The old one was written off so we scrapped it on site.